Diverse groups spark electric vehicle charging stations growth in Northwest Arkansas

-FAYETTEVILLE -- There's a spark to add electric vehicle charging stations around Northwest Arkansas, and everyone from Walmart to public transit providers to utility companies, cities and private entities are trying to plug into the act.
+FAYETTEVILLE -- There's a spark to add electric vehicle charging stations around Northwest Arkansas, and everyone from Walmart, to public transit providers, to utility companies, cities and private entities is trying to plug into the act.

 The bipartisan infrastructure bill passed in 2021 allocated $7.5 billion to improving the electric vehicle charging infrastructure, but getting those chargers up and running where they are needed is still a challenge.